laurenthebertdufresne/laurenthebertdufresne.github.io/_pages/research.md

 <img src="/img/system.png?height=61&amp;width=160" border="0" width="50%">

-Myriads of real complex systems (from works of art to biological systems) share common, universal, features of organization.
+Myriads of real complex systems, from works of art to biological systems, share common, universal, features of organization.
 Many of the models proposed to explain the emergence of such properties (e.g. self-organized criticality and other critical processes) also share common features or rules.
-I am interested in finding these "hidden" laws of organization in the hope of gaining further insights on the&nbsp;necessary&nbsp;ingredients of complexity.
+I am interested in finding these "hidden" laws of organization in the hope of gaining further insights on the necessary ingredients of complexity.

 ### Selected publication: